EdgeVPN/ipop-project.github.io/_pages/AWSbootstrap.md

 The main requirement is that you have an Amazon AWS account, and that you are familiar with launching EC2 instances and configuring security groups.

-You can get started with a baseline EC2 Ubuntu 18.04 instance and use an IP address assigned by AWS on startup.
+You can get started with a baseline EC2 Ubuntu 20.04 or 18.04 instance and use an IP address assigned by AWS on startup.
 The recommended deployment model is to use an Elastic IP address that has a DNS mapping, but it is not a requirement.

 # Deploy AWS instance

 First, log in to the AWS console, and deploy an instance as follows:

-* Select the AWS Ubuntu 18.04 AMI
+* Select the AWS Ubuntu 20.04 AMI
 * Suggested configuration: t3.medium with 32GB disk
 * You must configure the following security group policies for inbound traffic: